 5-Minute Cold Call Prospect Research Framework

-A tactical 5-minute prospect research framework for cold calls that uses triggers, tech stack signals, and LinkedIn to 2x your meeting rate.
+A tactical 5-minute prospect research framework for cold calls that uses trigger events, tech-stack signals, and LinkedIn to earn more meetings.

 The 5-minute research framework that actually moves deals

 Most reps either over-research (spending 20 minutes on a $5K opportunity) or under-research (opening with "I saw you work at [Company]").
 Both kill conversion.
-According to Gong's 2026 cold call benchmark report, reps who reference a specific, recent trigger event in the first 30 seconds book meetings at 2.3x the rate of those who use generic personalization.
+Reps who reference a specific, recent trigger event in the first 30 seconds consistently book meetings at a multiple of the rate of those who lead with generic personalization.

 The goal of 5-minute research isn't to know everything about the prospect.
 It's to find one credible reason this call could matter to them right now.
 Here's the time budget that works: